Health

 35 U.S. Census, Small Area Health Insurance Estimates

-The Colorado Health Institute has estimated coverage for all Coloradans in the midst of COVID-19.
-Between 2019 and 2021 the number of commercially insured El Paso County residents decreased by almost 6 percentage points, while Medicaid enrollment increased from 19.4% to 28.7% of the county’s population due to a COVID-related mandate.36 El Paso County’s Medicaid enrollment rate is 4% higher than the national average.
+The Colorado Health Institute has estimated coverage for all Coloradans.
+Between 2019 and 2023 the number of commercially insured El Paso County residents decreased by almost 6 percentage points, while Medicaid enrollment increased from 19.4% to 28.9% of the county’s population.36 El Paso County’s Medicaid enrollment rate is 4% higher than the national average.

 Health Care Utilization

-According to the Colorado Health Access Survey 2021, El Paso County falls in the middle of the pack for Colorado regions for accessing health services such as primary care and dental care.
-El Paso County ranked 3rd of 3 Colorado peer communities for proportion of the population with a source of care and for seeing a doctor for preventive care.
-However, the county ranked 1st of 3 Colorado peer communities for dentist visits.37
+According to the Colorado Health Access Survey 2023, El Paso County falls in the middle of the pack for Colorado regions for accessing health services such as primary care and dental care.
+El Paso County ranked 3rd of 3 Colorado peer communities for proportion of the population making preventive care visits and dentist visits.
+However, the county ranked 1st of 3 Colorado peer communities for having a regular source of care and health advice.37

 Healthcare Workforce